 During her 40 minutes Sci gave a terrific primer on the classes of drugs commonly used, and abused, recreationally.
+There is then an interveiw with a male client from his residential program.
 My pre-recorded part was edited into the now-available podcast (Show #142, 27.5 MB) at around 41:10.
 But do download it and listen entirely to Sci’s part.
 Our segments ended up being quite complementary owing to the careful eyes and ears of host Desiree Schell and producer/editor K.O.
 Myers.
 Although I know Sci, I hadn’t known that she was to appear live until after my recording.
 I rarely like listening to my own voice (unlike many professors) but this one is a keeper primarily because it’s more for the general public rather than just us scientists.

-In fact, Des tells me that she interviews from the standpoint of the listener she envisions driving home in their car.
+In fact, Des tells me that she interviews from the standpoint of the listener she envisions driving home in their car and she talked about driving under the influence of alcohol of drugs and how sometimes there are unrightful accusations of this, so there are lawyers specialized in this matters.
 And for those of you attending ScienceOnline2012 here in North Carolina next month, you’ll get to meet Schell and hear her lead a morning session on Friday 20 January with Julia Galef of Rationally Speaking on the pros and cons of science podcasting.

 Go to this page and you can listen presently or download and listen in the privacy of your own home, car, etc.